 Adequate funding is required.
 If the funding source reduces or eliminates funding in these areas, educational and/or vocational programs may be reduced or eliminated.
+Educational and vocational programs are subject to the availability of outside resources and organizations.

 While the housing classification of an incarcerated person has the potential to pose security issues, every effort, to the extent reasonably practicable, will be made to provide individualized educational opportunities (15 CCR 1061).